 In this role, the former Horsemen dyed his hair and mustache black.
 The duo had multiple tag title opportunities but to no avail.
 Eventually, Barry turned on JBL to join the short-lived Jim Cornette NWA faction before Windham left WWF months later.

-Barry Windham managed to stand out amongst some of the biggest wrestlers of the era in the NWA.
+Barry Windham stood out amongst some of the biggest wrestlers of the era in the NWA.
 However, the WWF just never seemed to know what to do with him.

 10. Shane Douglas